lare96/asteria-3.0/README.md

 [Asteria 3.0 (July 2015)](http://www.rune-server.org/runescape-development/rs2-server/downloads/599705-asteria-3-0-a.html)

 # Ideas for 4.0 (If developed)
-These are things that could be added to the 4.0 release if developed, entries marked with * will be added for certain.
+These are things that could possibly be added to the 4.0 release if developed, entries marked with * will be added for certain.
+Alternatively, a 4.0 release will probably be scrapped entirely and a new project will be started from scratch containing everything below and more.

 - Maven to manage dependencies *
 - JUnit for unit testing *